Huberman Lab

 🔑 Key Takeaways

-- 2.Fertility is a vital health marker, with infertility indicating higher rates of metabolic syndrome, cancer, heart attack, stroke, and earlier mortality for most individuals [04:05].
+- 1.Fertility serves as a critical health marker for women, with infertility correlating with higher risks of metabolic syndrome, cancer, heart attack, stroke, and earlier mortality [04:06].

 💡 Key Concepts Explained